Skip to main content

 Composition order

-Chained calls compose left-to-right = inside-out: the first call runs first, then each subsequent call is applied on top.
+Chained calls compose left-to-right: the first call runs first, then each subsequent call is applied on top.

 // Translate by (5, 0, 0), then rotate 90° around Z → final center at (0, 5, 0)